spinler/phosphor-state-manager/redundant-bmc/README.md

 ## Startup

-So far on startup the application will just immediately determine its role.
+On startup, the code will wait for up to six minutes for the sibling BMC's heartbeat to start, assuming the BMC is present.
+After that it will determine its role.

 ## Role Determination Rules

 The current rules for role determination are:

+1. If the sibling BMC doesn't have a heartbeat, choose active.
+It could be the sibling isn't even present.
+1. If the sibling BMC's position matches this BMC's position, choose passive.
+   This is an error case.
+1. If the sibling isn't provisioned, choose active.
+1. If the sibling is already passive, choose active.
+1. If the sibling is already active, choose passive.
-1. If BMC position zero choose the active role, otherwise passive.
+1. If this BMC's position is zero choose active, otherwise passive.

 If there is an internal failure during role determination, like an exception, the BMC will also have to become passive.